 You’re always putting yourself out on a limb when you call tech support.
-You dial the number the company gives you, and perhaps after a while of waiting, you’re connected to someone who may be working on the other side of the world in a completely different time zone.
+You dial the number the company gives you.
+Perhaps, after waiting a while, you’re connected to someone who may be working on the other side of the world.
 Then you’re asked to give this anonymous person identifying details about your phone or computer and the technical problems you’re experiencing.

 Of course, you’re fairly certain the speaker works for your device’s company and you believe it’s perfectly safe to share this information.
 At the very least, they have contracted with this individual and are tracking their service.